itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ## Node

-A `Node` can only be created from a Graph object via the `addNode` method.
-It also needs to reference its `Graph` in order to call the appropriate methods of its `Graph`.
-For example, calling the `connectTo` method calls its graph's `addEdge` method.
+A `Node` can only be created from a `Graph` object via the `addNode` method.
+It also needs to reference its `Graph` in order to call the appropriate methods.
+For example, calling the `connectTo` method calls its `Graph`'s `addEdge` method.
 All of the methods provided by `Node` (excluding the [Attribute](#attribute) methods) follow this design pattern to ensure that it's strictly the `Graph` that manages the nodes and edge operations.
-These methods are purely for convenience and are by no means necessary for the functionality of `Graph`.
+The methods provided by `Node` are purely for convenience and are by no means necessary for the functionality of Graph.

-A `Node` also stores its 'to' and 'from' edges for efficient node and edge operations.
-A 'to' edge reefers to an edge where the node itself is the source node.
-In contrast, a 'from' edge refers to an edge where the node itself is a destination node.
+A `Node` also stores its 'to' and 'from' `Edge`s for efficient `Node` and `Edge` operations.
+A 'to' `Edge` reefers to an `Edge` where the `Node` itself is the source `Node`.
+In contrast, a 'from' `Edge` refers to an `Edge` where the `Node` itself is a destination `Node`.

 ### Connect to another node

-You can connect one `Node` to another by callind the `connectTo` method.
-This method takes in the destination `Node` and these two nodes **must** share the same graph.
-Under the hood, this method is calling the node's graph's `addEdge` method, and creates an edge "calling node -> parameter node".
+You can connect one `Node` to another by calling the `connectTo` method.
+This method takes in the destination `Node` and these two `Node`s **must** share the same graph.
+Under the hood, this method is calling its graph's `addEdge` method, and creates an `Edge` in the format: "calling node -> parameter node".

 ```java
 Graph g = new Graph("Master");